Designation: National Historical Park

 What you can expect on a tour at Mound City Group:

 Tours begin at the Mound City Group Visitor Center.
 Rangers will guide visitors into the Mound City Group earthwork.
 The tour will last approximately one hour and will be mostly in the sun.
 Visitors should wear comfortable walking/hiking shoes, bring sun protection and bug spray.
 Mound City Group is a flat, grassy lawn and considered an "easy" hike/walk.
-Learn aboutĀ what to expectĀ when hiking at Mound City Group.
+Learn about what to expect when hiking at Mound City Group.

 Location: Mound City Group, 16062 State Route 104, Chillicothe, OH 45601